exercism/java-test-runner/README.md

 # Exercism Java test runner

-A test runner automatically verifies if a submission passes all the tests.
+An [Exercism test runner][test-runner-docs] automatically verifies if a submission passes all the tests.

-This repository contains the Java test runner, which implements the [test runner interface][test-runner-interface].
+This repository contains the Java test runner, which implements the V3 spec of the [test runner interface][test-runner-interface-docs].

 ## Run the test runner